siconos/siconos/Docs/sphinx/getting_started/cpp_reminder.rst

 About efficiency
 """"""""""""""""

-As you can notice above, for most of the functionnalities, two solutions are available: either an overloaded operator or a function without any return value.
+As you can see above, for most functionality, two solutions are available: either an overloaded operator or a function without any return value.
 For example in the case of matrix addition::

   C = A + B;